Jim Gilmore

-James Stuart Gilmore III (born October 6, 1949) is an American politician, statesman, diplomat, and former attorney who served as the 68th Governor of Virginia from 1998 to 2002.
-A member of the Republican Party, Gilmore also chaired the Republican National Committee in 2001 and served as the U.S. Ambassador to the Organization for Security and Cooperation in Europe during the Trump administration.
+James Stuart Gilmore III (born October 6, 1949) is an American politician, diplomat and former attorney who served as the 68th governor of Virginia from 1998 to 2002.
+A member of the Republican Party, Gilmore also chaired the Republican National Committee in 2001 and served as the U.S. ambassador to the Organization for Security and Cooperation in Europe during the first Trump administration.

 A native Virginian, Gilmore graduated with a Bachelor of Arts and a Juris Doctor from the University of Virginia, and then served in the U.S. Army as a counterintelligence agent.
 He was later elected to public office as a county prosecutor and the Attorney General of Virginia before being elected Governor of Virginia in 1997.
-After his gubernatorial tenure ended in 2002, Gilmore unsuccessfully sought the U.S. Senate in 2008 and the Republican nomination for President of the United States in the 2008 and 2016 elections.
+After his gubernatorial tenure ended in 2002, Gilmore unsuccessfully ran for the U.S. Senate in 2008 and for the Republican nomination for President of the United States in the 2008 and 2016 elections.

 In November 2018, Gilmore was nominated by President Donald Trump to serve as the U.S. Representative to United States Mission to the Organization for Security and Cooperation in Europe, a position which carries the rank of ambassador.
 His nomination was confirmed by a voice vote of the U.S. Senate on May 23, 2019.
 Gilmore was sworn in on June 25, 2019 and presented his credentials to OSCE Secretary General Thomas Greminger on July 2, 2019.

 Early life and education

 Gilmore was born in Richmond, Virginia, the son of Margaret Evelyn (née Kandle), a church secretary, and James Stuart Gilmore Jr., a grocery store meat cutter.
-He graduated from John Randolph Tucker High School and received a Bachelor of Arts degree from the University of Virginia in 1971.
+He graduated from John Randolph Tucker High School in 1967, and received a Bachelor of Arts degree from the University of Virginia in 1971, where he was classmates with George Allen, who would later precede Gilmore as Governor of Virginia.

+Gilmore met his future wife, Roxane Gatling, at a Jefferson Literary and Debating Society club meeting in the Fall of 1974 while he was a law student and she was an undergraduate.
+During her senior year, Gatling became ill with a serious recurrence of Hodgkin's disease.
+Jim Gilmore accompanied her to her chemotherapy treatments and hospitalizations.
+The couple married in on August 6, 1977, and had two sons, Jay and Ashton Gilmore.